 Krissy Mane (IES major, Disability Studies & Language and Literacy double minor)

 I will be working toward earning an Ed.M. in Language and Literacy at the Harvard Graduate School of Education.
-I am interested in pursuing a career in educational publishing and curriculum development.
-I hope to inspire a curriculum that is reflective and inclusive of all cultures, ethnicities, abilities, genders, sexualities, social classes, and religions.
+I am interested in pursuing a career in publishing.

-My advice for undergraduates is to start early!
-If you think you may want to attend graduate school, I recommend making a list of requirements you have to fulfill for the application.
+My advice for undergraduates is to start the application process early.
 Also, do not be afraid to ask your professors for help and resources.
-Navigating the graduate school application process alone can be difficult; your professors are an excellent support system, and they want to see you succeed!
+Navigating graduate school applications alone can be difficult.
+Your professors are an excellent support system, and they want to see you succeed!

 Roxy Lopez (IES major, Disability Studies minor)